jakeb34/NutscriptItembuilder/README.md

 <b> it will open a GUI window which gives you the ability to create the items

-<u> Make sure you press the 'Set' Button above the text field to enter the data.
+<underline> Make sure you press the 'Set' Button above the text field to enter the data.

 <b> [IT WILL PUT ALL CREATED FILES IN YOUR DOCUMENTS/NSITEMBUILDER]